+To understand (Access), notice that we cannot add triples corresponding to all access methods, since the number of inputs to an access method might be above the breadth bound.
+Thus (Access) is actually a special kind of transitivity calculation that adds triples of low breadth that can result from composing derived truncated accessibility axioms with an access method. \end{itemize} We continue the algorithm until we reach a fixpoint.

-Note that a fixpoint must occur after at most $r \cdot a^{w+1}$ steps, with~$r$ the number of relations in the schema and $a$ the maximal arity of a relation.
-It is clear that the algorithm runs in polynomial time in~$\Sigma$ and in the set of access methods.
-We will show that this correctly computes all derived truncated accessibility axioms satisfying the breadth bound:
+Note that the maximal number of triples produced is $r \cdot a^{w+1}$, with~$r$ the number of relations in the schema and $a$ the maximal arity of a relation.
+Thus a fixpoint must be reached in this number of steps.
+Thus, for fixed~$w$, it is clear that the algorithm runs in polynomial time in~$\Sigma$ and in the set of access methods.